 These swaps incur no price slippage, and so long as they do not breach weight requirements, can be for any quantity. mStable charges a fixed swap fee in exchange for this.
 In our mUSD basket, for example, users will be able to swap between these underlying stablecoins.

 mStable pools stablecoins and tokenized assets of similar value.
 For example, mUSD will pool USD stablecoins, mBTC will pool tokenized BTC and so on.
-This has important implications, one being: any deviation from the peg is highly likely to be impermanent.
+These tokenized assets are selected by mStable governors and are deemed to have adequate security guarantees against peg loss.
+This has important implications, one being: any deviation from the peg of an underlying asset is highly likely to be impermanent.

 Take USD stablecoins as an example.
 Say we allow 4 USD stablecoins in the basket.
 These stablecoins will constantly move slightly from their $1.00 peg, but over time they are very likely to trade around $1.00.
-For any given time period, each stablecoin will will look something like this:
+For any given period, each stablecoin's price over time will will look something like this:

 So far, 100% of the peg deviations of the major USD stablecoins have been impermanent.
-Since losses are only impermanent, we can allow our bonding curve to be constant, namely:
+Since these losses are impermanent, we can allow our bonding curve to be constant, namely:

 Therefore, the USD stablecoins can be exchanged 1 for 1, a constant bonding curve.
 The slope is constant, meaning price is independent of supplies of coin x and coin y.